 - Blood test for presence of aspergillus in the body (galactomannan)

-- Blood test to detect antibodies to aspergillus (serum precipitins for aspergillus)
+- Blood test to detect immune response to aspergillus (specific antibodies for aspergillus)

 - Bronchoscopy or bronchoscopy with lavage